When To Service Your RV's Transmission

 If you are undecided about whether or not you should service your transmission or when to service it consider this: Transmission failure is mostly attributed to fluid failure.
 Mechanical parts failure is in the minority when blame is laid.
 The breakdown and failure of transmission fluid is precipitated by two elements...contaminants and heat with heat winning the race for worst/biggest contributor.

-Transmission temperatures run generally in the same range as engine temperature until put under a strain.
-Heat in the trans will usually climb higher, faster than engine temperature with normal being in the 175F to 200F degree range and hill climbing takes it up from there.
+Transmission temperatures run generally in the same range as engine temperature until putting it under a strain.
+Heat in the trans will usually climb higher, faster than engine temperature with normal being in the 175F to 200F degree range and hill-climbing takes it up from there.
 At 175F, fluid will last about 120K TO 140k miles (discounting the contamination factor).
 It's life expectancy however decreases almost exponentially with increased heat!
 At 200F the breakdown occurs at around 60K - 70K miles.
 As you can see, an increase of only 25 degrees can cut the life almost in half.
 Now see below the increase versus the fluid life:

 225 degrees = 35,000 miles